WaldenLian/WaldenLian.github.io/README.md

 ## Reference

-* The Jekyll theme is designed by zhanxin.lin, and you can visit his repository at [here](https://github.com/pizn/pizn.github.com)
+* The Jekyll theme is accessed from mzlogin, and you can visit his repository at [here](https://github.com/mzlogin/mzlogin.github.io)